Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 ## Tips

-Internet swarms with advice, hints, and guidelines for writing - useful, practical - but which you could formulate yourself.
+The Internet swarms with advice, hints, and guidelines for writing &thinsp;&mdash;&thinsp; useful, practical &thinsp;&mdash;&thinsp; but which you could formulate yourself.
 May I add up a few?

 ### Lectures/Courses

 Listening to any lecture (live or recorded), course, or discussion can rescue you from stagnation.
 It forces you to accept other points of view and urges you to contend and generate your arguments mentally.

 > It's not an invitation to plagiarism - just the opposite.
-You may find that an idea is already covered, and put it to a source reference.
+You may find that an idea is already covered, and put it in a source reference.

 ### Library